KidPudel/android-starter-kit/design-patterns/dagger.md

 ## How to use it?

 We **inject** our dependencies, in other words:
-1. tell that some class has dependency of another class,
+1. secondtell that some class has dependency of another class,
 2. tell dagger to look up in module how to create it, application graph

 `RegistrationViewModel.kt`